symlex/doctrine-active-record/TRADEOFFS.md

 ## Potential reasons to use Doctrine ActiveRecord

+- The active record pattern is perfectly suited for building REST services (create, read, update, delete)
 - It is a lot faster and less complex than Datamapper ORM implementations
 - Small code footprint
 - Easy to write unit tests (record & replay fixtures can automatically be created, see existing test suite)
-- It has proven to be well suited for rapidly building microservices, CLI and single-page applications
 - Built on top of Doctrine DBAL
 - Part of the Symlex framework stack for agile Web development